matter-labs/era-contracts/docs/settlement_contracts/zkchain_basics.md

 ```

 For most of the rollups the address aliasing needs to prevent cross-chain exploits that would otherwise be possible if
 we simply reused the same L1 addresses as the L2 sender.
-In zkSync Era address derivation rule is different from the
+In ZKsync Era address derivation rule is different from the
 Ethereum, so cross-chain exploits are already impossible.
-However, zkSync Era may add full EVM support in the future, so
+However, ZKsync Era may add full EVM support in the future, so
 applying address aliasing leaves room for future EVM compatibility.

-The L1 -> L2 communication is also used for bridging **native tokens**.
-If native token is ether (the case for zkSync Era) - user should include a `msg.value` when initiating a
+The L1 -> L2 communication is also used for bridging **base tokens**.
+If base token is ether (the case for ZKsync Era) - user should include a `msg.value` when initiating a
-transaction request on the L1 contract, if native token is an ERC20 then contract will spend users allowance.
+transaction request on the L1 contract, if base token is an ERC20 then contract will spend users allowance.
 Before executing a transaction on L2, the specified address will be credited
 with the funds.
 To withdraw funds user should call `withdraw` function on the `L2BaseToken` system contracts.
 This will
 burn the funds on L2, allowing the user to reclaim them through the `finalizeWithdrawal` function on the
 `SharedBridge` (more in hyperchain section).